fleetdm/fleet/docs/Using Fleet/Troubleshooting-live-queries.md

 To rule this out, you should also try out the dummy query `SELECT 1 WHERE 1 = 0;`.
 If you see "(100% responded)" with the dummy query but not with your query, then the issue might be:
   - The query is crashing osquery on some devices (e.g., watchdog is killing the osquery process).
-  - the query is hanging or taking too long to run on some or all devices.
+  - The query is hanging or taking too long to run on some or all devices.
   - the query is returning too many results which can overwhelm network throughtput limits.
 Try reducing the number of results by using `LIMIT N;` on the query.

 To troubleshoot hangs or crashes, take a look at Fleetd/osquery logs on the devices.